HesitantlyHuman/monte-cardo/README.md

 [x] Validate the rust generated data and write a loader for it [ ] Write the model and try training on small subset of data to validate and debug [ ] Add checkpointing and hyperparameter search to model training?
-[ ] Write a console application to play against the model and/or use it for outside play [ ] Test the current lame heuristic with the playing, to validate that it does make reasonable decisions [ ] setup.py
+[x] Write a console application to play against the model [ ] Update the console application to allow for giving suggestions for playing an outside game [ ] Test the current lame heuristic with the playing, to validate that it does make reasonable decisions [ ] setup.py
 [ ] auto validation to select best heuristic
-[ ] Get rust to handle the python environment and create a command line interface which does everything
+[ ] Get rust to handle the python environment and create a command line interface which does everything [ ] Change all references of ordinality to rank for consistent terminology

 ## Random installed things
 conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia